saleem-hadad/larecipe/README.md

 ## Getting Started

-**LaRecipe** is simply a code driven package provides an easy way to create beautiful documentation like this for your product or application inside your Laravel app.
-However, the usage of LaRecipe is not limited to creating documentation only 😏.
+**LaRecipe** is simply a code driven package provides an easy way to create beautiful documentation for your product or application inside your Laravel app.

 Install the package via composer.